 In the afternoon, we could take a 30-minute boat ride to the medieval university town of Rostock.
-Wouldn’t that be a more pleasant way to spend our time than journeying six hours on a train for one day in Berlin?
+Wouldn’t that be a more pleasant way to spend our time than journeying six hours on a train for only a few hours in Berlin?
 That’s what Rick Steves did when his ship stopped at Warnemunde.

 George: “You’d pass up a world-class city – home to my some of my favorite spy thrillers, by the way – for a no-name beach?
 I may never have this chance to visit again!
 One day in Berlin is better than no time in Berlin.”